 GWAS was performed using the GWA-portal website (https://gwas.gmi.oeaw.ac.at) [30].
 The target phenotype was the maximum number of any aphids per plant throughout the experiment.
 The imputed full-sequence dataset were chosen as SNP data for the 196 accessions.
 Pseudo-heritability h2 was calculated for the target phenotype before association mapping.
 Accelerated mixed models were used for association mapping with a correction of kinship structure.
 The genome-wide significance level was given at p=0.05 with Bonferroni correction of multiple testing.
 The number of aphids was log(x+1)-transformed to improve normality.
 Input phenotype data are available as a supplementary material.
 After the association mapping, candidate genes were searched within ca. 10 kb near a focal SNP.

-To estimate gene functions associated with aphid abundance, we conducted gene ontology (GO) enrichment analysis for the output of GWA-portal.
-To deal with statistical non-independence of SNPs, we employed an unbiased GO analysis implemented in the Gowinda program [31].
-The cut-off value of minor allele frequency (MAF) was set at 0.025 for the entire SNP set, leaving 2,500,979 SNPs in total.
-SNPs having the top 1% value of -log10(p) were tested against the entire set.
-The latest gene feature format (GFF) and GO slim annotation of A. thaliana were obtained from The Arabidopsis Information Resource (TAIR) (https://www.arabidopsis.org/).
-The Gowinda program was run with the key arguments of –simulations 1000000 –min-significance 1 –gene-definition updownstream1000 –mode gene –min-genes 2.

 Mutant analysis